bearsdotzone/blasebears/pages/resources.md

 ### Games

-[CSS Diner](https://flukeout.github.io/) Learn how CSS selectors work.
+[CSS Diner](https://flukeout.github.io/) Learn about CSS selectors.

-[Flexbox Froggy](http://flexboxfroggy.com/) Learning about flexboxes, an alignment technique.
+[Flexbox Froggy](http://flexboxfroggy.com/) Learn about flexboxes, a CSS alignment technique.

-[Grid Garden](https://cssgridgarden.com/) Learn how grids work in CSS.
+[Grid Garden](https://cssgridgarden.com/) Learn about grids, a CSS alignment technique.

 ## Assets

-[GifCities](https://gifcities.org/) is run by the internet archive.
+[GifCities](https://gifcities.org/) is run by the Internet Archive.
 It's the "GeoCities Animated GIF Search Engine"

 [Accesible Color Combinations](http://colorsafe.co/) Making sure we can all join in on the fun.